sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 - Is my engine healthy?
 Compression, valves, timing, are they all ok?
 - Have enough fluids?
 Oil, coolant, gas

-Is there a hissing noise when you use the starter?
+### Is there a hissing noise when you use the starter?
 - **Check for vacuum leaks.** The hissing could be the air coming in through a small hole or leak.
 This is known as unmetered air.
 While we do want more air for the engine to create more power, unmetered air is unaccounted for and will through your AFR out of balance.
 Let's start the car on a good note.

-Car starts, then die, then starts again?
+### Car starts, then die, then starts again?
 - This could be because of several issues.
 Fueling, air leaks, alternator failing, cold engine, etc. You need to start broader and look at the five elements.
 Narrow down which system is failing then reference those issues as your new starting point.

-Cranking, but takes a while to start the car?
+### Cranking, but takes a while to start the car?
 - To cold start a carb engine, floor the gas pedal for 3-5 seconds on the first crank, this will get more fuel into the bowls to start the car.
 As the starter engages, the vacuum will suck up the air-fuel mixture, starting the car.
 - **Fuel pressure is too low.** Make sure your fuel pump is working as intended.
 The pump should run for 3 seconds when turning on the car, this is also known as priming.
 If you don't hear it, check your fuse, relay, and physical connections.
 Clogged fuel filters, bad gauges, and hose kinks may diminish your fuel pressure.
 - **Fuel flow is too low.** While unlikely, make sure that the aftermarket fuel pump you chose it suitable to flow enough fuel for your car.
 Check out https://deatschwerks.com/pages/fuel-pump-calculator.
 For gasoline engines, take your horsepower (HP) and divide it by 0.6.
 - **Your AFR mixture is too lean.** Your engine is cold and needs more fuel to start a combustion cycle.
 Let the car cool down then try to start the car with starter fluid.
 If it starts normally, let the car warm up, then adjust your AFR.
+This can also be because of a vacuum leak.
+Again check your hoses, vacuum advance, brake booster, etc.

-After letting the car warm up, I turn off the car, but the engine violently spins over again before stopping completely!
+### After letting the car warm up, I turn off the car, but the engine violently spins over again before stopping completely!
 - **This is called dieseling.** Diesel engines work with heat and compression and do not use spark for ignition.
 When you turn off the car, there is leftover air and fuel in the combustion chambers, hence a short-term turnover until the engine depletes the leftover fuel.
 It's not only dangerous and unhealthy for your engine, but it's very annoying.
+On a normal system, if this is a naturally aspirated car you may have a vacuum leak.
+I'm unfamiliar with high power systems such as turbocharged, supercharged, blow-thru carb designs so I can't help there :/

+If you're still having trouble, take a couple days off!
+Honestly, you need a fresh pair of eyes if you've been staring at the same setup for 5 or 6 days straight, everyday after work, exhausting yourself to wits end.
+I've been there and if you're out there on your own, you aren't alone.
+Everyone has a "tuning" issue, as broad as it is, but we're all in the shitty money pit together!

 Challenge your assumptions, challenge your answers.
 Every setup is different in this conversion and you are the most aware of what changes were made to the car.
 The problem can always be solved with enough money.